puthurr/ocrlayout/python/ocrlayout_pkg/README.md

 # OcrLayout Library

 Provides the ability to get more meaninful text out of common OCR outputs.
-It manipulates the Bounding Boxes of lines.
+It manipulates the Bounding Boxes of lines to rebuild a page layout to approximate human-reading experience.

 ## Problem Statement